Purdue-CS193/homework-0-dasare467/index.md

 - It's taught by students just like me (so there is some relatability)
 - My instructors Rohan and Elijah are chill guys that one day I'll have the courage to talk to
 - The Syllabus seems relevant as someone who wants to be a Software Engineer in the future
-- The Quizzes are easy!
+- The Quizzes are easy!!

 ### Markdown (hi)